spcampbell/SweetSecurity/README.md

-## Fork of Travis Smith Sweet Security
+## Fork of Travis Smith's Sweet Security
 ## Refactoring for Rasp Pi 4 and lastest application versions
 ## WORK IN PROGRESS